markd2/RandomLearning/Typescript/readme.md

   - In React, stick with Functional Components and get good with Hooks.
 Learn how to make your own Hooks if you can.

+### Emacs mode

+Looks like the typescript-mode is EOL (https://github.com/emacs-typescript/typescript.el), but emacs 29 will be including it in the core.